rpadmanabhan/rust-practice/README.md

 # rust-practice
-My collection of Algorithms, Data Structures and Small Programs in Rust for learning the language.
+Small Programs in Rust for learning the language.